Apsanedu/ApsanNotes24/src/content/pages/about.md

 **Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Apsan Bishwokarma - Developer based in Denver

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
+**Greetings!** I'm Apsan Bishwokarma, a passionate developer residing in the picturesque landscapes of [](https://en.wikipedia.org/wiki/Denver).
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise